AI Use Cases/Software

 ROI & Revenue Impact

-SaaS product teams using AI-automated release notes typically see 40-60% reduction in time spent on release documentation (from 15-20 hours to 4-6 hours per cycle), freeing PMs to focus on roadmap prioritization and customer feedback synthesis.
-Deployment frequency increases by 25-35% because release communication no longer blocks go-live decisions; support MTTR improves 20-30% because customers receive accurate, timely information about shipped features, reducing duplicate questions and escalations.
-GTM teams capture 3-5 additional selling days per release cycle, directly improving pipeline velocity and conversion rates by 15-20%.
+SaaS product teams using AI-automated release notes typically target a 40-60% reduction in time spent on release documentation - cutting a two-day chore down to a few hours per cycle - freeing PMs to focus on roadmap prioritization and customer feedback synthesis.
+The supporting working targets: deployment frequency rising because release communication no longer blocks go-live decisions, and support load dropping because customers get accurate, timely information about shipped features instead of filing duplicate questions.
+Each cycle, GTM recovers several selling days that used to be lost waiting on documentation.

 Target Scope